 This wheelchair is equipped with a control system that can be programmed by adjusting settings within the system.
 This is a specialized job that needs training and can only be adjusted with professional software.
-It's not possible and allowed for end users to adjust these settings.
+The end user is not allowed to adjust these settings.